kenh/keychain-pkcs11/README.md

 original name from KeychainToken and at the beginning I wasn't sure what functions were needed to make this work.
 But at this point I can't think of a better name.
 "Security-PKCS11" sounds too generic, and people still associate "Keychain" with Apple.
-So I've decided to stick with the name for now.
+In theory this perhaps should be called "CryptoTokenKit-PKCS11", but it doesn't really call any CryptoTokenKit functiokns directly with the exception of the TKToken watcher interface.
+So I've decided to stick with the current name for now.